 A Note Regarding Students with Social Maladjustment

 The Connecticut definition of ED specifies that students who are socially maladjusted do not qualify for special education unless they are also emotionally disturbed.
-Certain characteristics (e.g., "inability to build or maintain satisfactory interpersonal relationships with peers and teachers" and "inappropriate types of behavior or feelings under normal circumstances") may be consistent with both social maladjustment and emotional disturbance.
+Certain characteristics (e.g., "inability to build or maintain satisfactory interpersonal relationships with peers and teachers" and "inappropriate types of behavior or feelings under normal circumstances") may be consistent with both social maladjustment and emotional disability.
 In these cases, the qualifying conditions or limiting criteria for ED (long period of time, marked degree and adverse effect on educational performance) must be rigorously applied to prevent the misidentification of students.

-There is much debate over the existence of discrete categories for social maladjustment and emotional disturbance and research continues to support great overlap in the characteristics associated with both.
+There is much debate over the existence of discrete categories for social maladjustment and emotional disability and research continues to support great overlap in the characteristics associated with both.
 Therefore, strategies that incorporate best practice regarding the assessment of students' social and emotional functioning will be crucial in defining those categories as distinguished in IDEA, when making appropriate eligibility decisions.
-The literature provides some guidance in defining characteristics of social maladjustment versus emotional disturbance as presented within the IDEA.
+The literature provides some guidance in defining characteristics of social maladjustment versus emotional disability as presented within the IDEA.
 The preponderance of the research though fails to provide empirical or technical evidence differentiating the two as distinct categories and contributes to the need for thoughtful reflection when determining eligibility.
 A child who demonstrates social maladjustment characteristics solely, should not be identified as ED.
 However, a child with social maladjustment characteristics should not be precluded from being identified as ED if that child meets the ED criteria as well.

 Best practice suggests that PPTs focus on criteria provided in IDEA when assessing for the characteristics of ED.
-If the child exhibits one or more of the five characteristics outlined in the definition of ED, plus all three qualifying conditions, then the student can be considered to have an emotional disturbance (assuming other possible explanations have been considered).
+If the child exhibits one or more of the five characteristics outlined in the definition of ED, plus all three qualifying conditions, then the student can be considered to have an emotional disability (assuming other possible explanations have been considered).
 "Once ED criteria are met any evidence of social maladjustment is irrelevant for purposes of determining eligibility for special education" (McConaughy and Ritter, 2008).
 However, information and data related to the child's behavioral characteristics and any indication of social maladjustment needs to inform the development of an appropriate IEP.

 A Note Regarding the Identification of Students with a Prior Hospitalization